geoneutrinos/geoneutrinos.github.io/about.md

 ---

 ### Citation
-Please cite use of this website in your works as:
+Please cite use of this website as:

 Barna, A.M. and Dye, S.T., "Web Application for Modeling Global Antineutrinos," arXiv:1510.05633 (2015).

 ### References
-The geoneutrino model makes use of the following:

 **Baldoncini, M. et al. (2015)**, *Reference worldwide model for antineutrinos from reactors*, Phys.
 Rev. D91, 065002.

 **Baldoncini, M. et al.**, *Reactor antineutrinos all over the world*, http://www.fe.infn.it/antineutrino/.